uudayan2002/Stock-Portfolio-Capx/README.md

     - The backend of this app is deployed over HTTP, while the frontend is served over HTTPS.
 Many modern browsers block HTTP requests from HTTPS pages due to security restrictions.
     - To avoid this issue, allow insecure access to the site in your browser's settings:
         - In Chrome, navigate to the address bar and click on the padlock icon, then click on "Site settings" and allow insecure content for the site.
-        - Alternatively, you can bypass this issue by using a secure connection (HTTPS) for the backend or configuring the frontend to communicate with the backend over HTTPS.
 - API Call Limit: The Twelve Data API has a limit of 8 API calls per minute.
 To avoid hitting this limit and ensure smooth functioning of the app, please do not refresh the page more than once within a minute.

 ### Prerequisites to run the project locally: